 But before I talk about this new mold, let me back up a bit.
 Two years ago, I reviewed the stainless steel popsicle mold from Onyx Containers.
 Many of us were excited about it because it was a great alternative to plastic or silicone.
 But, as I mentioned in that review, there were drawbacks.
 First, the steel stand that held the molds was coated in polyethylene plastic, plastic which actually was peeling a little bit on the one I received.
 I wasn’t crazy about that aspect of the design, but I was happy that the molds themselves contained no plastic.

-What I didn’t know then was that one of my favorite companies — Life Without Plastic — had had a stainless steel popsicle… Read the rest
+What I didn’t know then was that one of my favorite companies — Life Without Plastic — had had … Read the rest

 As someone with fair skin that burns within just a few minutes, I’ve used heavy duty sunscreen in plastic tubes for years.
 And even after going plastic-free, I’ve found sunscreen to be a challenge.
 I blogged about sun protection a while back and got some great suggestions from you guys.
 And this year, I discovered a couple of companies making all natural, non-toxic, plastic-free (or nearly plastic-free) sunscreen.
 I even saw a demonstration on how to make your own!
 And what better place to test out various sun protection methods than the hot, dry playa at Burning Man?